Sugar and Spice

 Levi went over the details of what he found and how he staged it in the villa.
 He also went over with her what the police were likely to confiscate, and the process of the charges.

-“I really hope they get locked up for a long time,” Madeline said sadly, thinking of the multiple pictures of all the poor girls they had killed.
+“I hope they get life,” Madeline said sadly, thinking of the multiple pictures of all the poor girls they had killed.
 So many more than she had expected.

 “They should,” Levi reassured.
 “I have sources to check so I will be keeping an eye on how all this turns out.”